-Retinal Vasculopathy with Cerebral Leukodystrophy (RVCL) is a rare genetic disease that causes progressive loss of tiny blood vessels, ultimately resulting in visual deterioration and a series of mini-strokes in the brain.
+Retinal Vasculopathy with Cerebral Leukoencephalopathy (also called Retinal Vasculopathy with Cerebral Leukodystrophy, both abbreviated as RVCL) is a rare genetic disease that causes progressive loss of tiny blood vessels, ultimately resulting in visual deterioration and a series of mini-strokes in the brain.
 It has been called by several names including CRV (cerebroretinal vasculopathy) and HERNS.
 The initial symptoms often are visual disturbances that begin in middle age (35 to 50 years old).
-There is a life expectancy of approximately 5 to 15 years following onset of symptoms.
+There is a life expectancy of approximately 5 to 15 years+ following onset of more problematic symptoms.
 A mutation in the gene called TREX1 causes RVCL.
 In families that carry the RVCL gene, each child has a 50% chance of inheriting the disease.
 Diagnosis is conclusively established by genetic testing for TREX1 gene mutations.
 Generally, you must be over 18 for testing.
 Currently, there are no established preventative therapies or treatments, although clinical trials with an experimental drug are in progress at our center.

 Deciding what to do

 Often, when an individual learns about their risk for developing RVCL, an immediate reaction is to get tested.
 However, it is better to carefully examine the issue and weigh your options rather than immediately jump into doing it when your emotions may already be high.
 While the decision whether or not to test is important, also key is when to test.
 Thus, there are many issues to consider including emotional, financial, insurance, and family reasons.